yaya2devops/terraform-beginner-bootcamp-2023/journal/week1.md

   }
 }
 ```
-- Change the example name to `website_configuration`
+6. Change the example name to `website_configuration`
-- Reference to our bucket from the module;
+7. Reference to our bucket from the module;
 ```hcl
 resource "aws_s3_bucket_website_configuration" "website_configuration"
 {
   bucket = aws_s3_bucket.website_bucket.bucket
 }
 ```
-- Try planning and it should now work;
+8. Try planning and it should now work;
-- tf apply to have the website hosting.
+9. tf apply to have the website hosting.

-> Many people mention GPT, but it's not the solution for everything, my friend.
+Many people say **GPT is god** etc, but it's not the solution for everything, my friend.

+This statement is just because this thing is really doing a lot of things already.

 ### Verify From AWS